linode/docs/docs/linode-writers-formatting-guide.md

 {: .note}
 >
->The tab size is set to four, and soft tabs should be used.
+>The tab size is set to four, and **only** soft tabs should be used.
 This can be configured in the settings of most text editors.

 ## Linode-Specific Formatting